tum-pbs/pbdl-book/intro.md

 ## Comments and suggestions

-This _book_, where "book" stands for a collection of texts, equations, images and code examples, is maintained by the
+This _book_, where "book" stands for a collection of digital texts and code examples, is maintained by the
 [TUM Physics-based Simulation Group](https://ge.in.tum.de).
 Feel free to contact us if you have any comments, e.g., via [old fashioned email](mailto:i15ge@cs.tum.edu).